Hannah And Her Sisters | 1986

 Hannah’s apartment is at the Langham, 135 Central Park West – which was Mia Farrow’s home in real life.

-Architect David (Sam Waterston) takes Holly and April for a tour of his (and so, we presume, Allen’s) favourite New York buildings, which includes the Dakota Apartments, 72nd Street at Central Park West (the setting for Roman Polanski’s Rosemarys Baby); the old bulging windows on West 44th Street; the glistening, deco Chrysler Building, 405 Lexington Avenue at East 42nd Street (the lair of Q – The Winged Serpent); Abigail Adams’ old stone house, 421 East 61st Street at York and First Avenues on the East Side (it’s now a museum and open to the public) and the Waldorf-Astoria Hotel, 301 Park Avenue between East 49th and East 50th Streets.
+Architect David (Sam Waterston) takes Holly and April for a tour of his (and so, we presume, Allen’s) favourite New York buildings, which includes the Dakota Apartments, 72nd Street at Central Park West (the setting for Roman Polanski’s Rosemarys Baby); the old bulging windows on West 44th Street; the glistening, deco Chrysler Building, 405 Lexington Avenue at East 42nd Street (the lair of Q – The Winged Serpent); Abigail Adams’ old stone house, now the Mount Vernon Hotel Museum, 421 East 61st Street at York and First Avenues on the East Side, and the Waldorf-Astoria Hotel, 301 Park Avenue between East 49th and East 50th Streets.

 He also takes them through the charming little mock-Tudor village of Pomander Walk, 260-266 West 95th Street to 94th Street.
 You’ll be lucky to take such a romantic stroll through it, though – the street is generally locked to the public.